stephenholli/code_prompt_builder/README.md

 # Code Prompt Builder

-A Python script to build a consolidated code prompt from development files (e.g., HTML, CSS, JS, Python, Markdown) for LLM analysis or project review.
+A Python script to build a consolidated code prompt from development files (e.g., HTML, CSS, JS, Python, Markdown, JSON) for LLM analysis or project review.

 ## Features
 * Collects files based on configurable extensions from the current directory and subdirectories.